pride-translators/.github/profile/README_EN.md

 ### What is Pride Translators?
 Many LGBTQIA+ people get discriminated just because of who they are.
 And there aren't that many Korean translations when it comes to such topics.
-So this is where translators do their best to translate useful materials into Korean.
+So this is where translators do their best to translate useful resources into Korean.

 ### What is LGBTQIA+?
 - **L**esbian